The Italian Riviera’s Best Kept Secret

 - the baroque Basilica of Santa Margherita of Antioch of 1568, and

-- the lovely Villa Durazzo from the 17th century displaying artwork, gardens, statues and fountains, open for viewing also.
+- Villa Durazzo, a lovely 17th century mansion displaying artwork, gardens, statues and fountains, open for viewing also.

 Don’t miss out on this well-kept secret.